jameskelly33/Milestone-Project-4-LangSchool/README.md

 The all courses view has a heading with the question 'What type of course are you looking for?" and a vertical pills nav section with an accompanying card with information about each course category.
 If a user clicks on the find course button for a category they will be taken to the course library view as shown below.
 The user also has the option to search for a term in the search bar above the course category navigation which will return the course library view showing only courses which include the search term.

 ![A screenshot of the courses page](media/readme_images/courses/courses.png "Screenshot of the Courses Page")

-The course library view includes the search bar for any futher search terms the user might want to use.
+The course library view includes the search bar for any further search terms the user might want to use.
 Below the search box the user will be shown the course detail cards giving the user all the information they need about each course in a particular category or matching a search term.

 ![A screenshot of the courses page](media/readme_images/courses/course_library.png "Screenshot of the Courses Page")

 ![A screenshot of the course cards on mobile ](media/readme_images/courses/courses.png "Screenshot of the Course Cards on Mobile")